Moving to the USA

 - Out-of-pocket costs can be high without adequate insurance coverage.

-For more details, visit the HealthCare.gov.
+For more details, visit the visit HealthCare.gov.

 Adapting to life in the U.S. involves understanding cultural norms: